Tina Peters (politician): Conviction and sentencing

 In May 2025, President Donald Trump directed the U.S. Department of Justice to take actions to secure Peters' release.
 In August 2025, Trump issued a social media statement warning that "harsh measures" would be imposed on Colorado if Peters was not released.
-On November 12, the Colorado Department of Corrections received a letter from the Federal Bureau of Prisons asking to move Peters to federal custody.
+On November 12, the Colorado Department of Corrections received a letter from the Federal Bureau of Prisons asking to move Peters to federal custody, a request denied by state prison officials and Colorado Governor Jared Polis.
+On December 11, Trump said he had pardoned Peters, despite having no jurisdiction over convictions under state law.
+Colorado officials rejected the pardon for lack of jurisdiction.
+On December 23, Peters asked the state appeals court to recognize the federal pardon.
+On December 31, Trump posted to social media that the governor was a "Scumbag" and the district attorney was "disgusting".
+He said: "I wish them only the worst.
+May they rot in Hell."